Neil Gaiman's fairytale The Sleeper and the Spindle BBC Radio adaptation to air this Christmas

 Neil Gaiman’s fairytale The Sleeper and the Spindle BBC Radio adaptation to air this Christmas

-The fairytale - starring Neil Gaiman himself - will come to life on boxing day!
+The fairytale - starring Gaiman himself - will come to life on Boxing Day.

 Neil Gaiman’s perfect Christmas fairytale, The Sleeper and the Spindle, will be brought to life this festive season on BBC Radio 4.